absyinka/MIVA_COS_201_C_Assessment/README.md

 ---

-## 🏗️ How Is It Built?
+## What's behinf this Application?
+How Is It Built?

-### The Foundation: Three Key Concepts
+### There are Three Key Foundational Concepts:
+they are:
 #### 1. **Students (The Basic Building Block)**

-Think of a student as a card in a filing cabinet:
+An example is made below:

 ```
 ┌─────────────────────────┐